 “At the front, the bullet does not differentiate whether you are Catholic, Orthodox or Protestant.
 Everyone looks in the same eyes of death.
 And they feel themselves as Christians and believe in one and the same God,” the church leader says.
 As for denominational hierarchical structures, he thinks they have not yet caught up with public hunger for unity.
 The global Christian community has achieved more in this direction than Christians in Ukraine.

 “There is no official ecumenical dialogue in Ukraine today.
-We are trying to start it somehow,” he says, but “on the part of Ukraine’s Greek Catholic Church, we try not to quarrel with anyone and work with everyone.
+We are trying to start it somehow,” he says, but the Ukrainian Greek Catholic Church tries “not to quarrel with anyone and work with everyone.
 We want to cooperate for the good of the Ukrainian people with everyone who wants such cooperation.”

 Leaders of the Ukrainian Greek Catholic Church — bishops, priests, religious and lay — question how to retain tradition and yet remain relevant in the modern world.
 First of all, the major archbishop explains, the church must understand and address not only modern man’s needs, doubts and wounds, but how modern man is different from man in the 1990’s.

 “To be contemporary,” he says, we as church need to provide pastoral care for the people of today.
 And that means — as the basic components of any society are community and family — that family life is central for the church today.
 And one of the main tools of the Ukrainian Greek Catholic Church to help keep families strong is a program of marriage encounters.